openshift/compliance-operator/doc/remediation-flow.md

 it should attempt to apply it.
 This is done through the `autoApplyRemediations` flag which is available in both the `ScanSettings` and the `ComplianceSuite` itself.
 If this is enabled, the operator will apply the remediations belonging to a scan once the ComplianceSuite reaches the `Done` phase.
-To avoid multiple reboots, the Compliance Operator would pause the
+To avoid multiple reboots, the Compliance Operator would pause the MachineConfigPools until the remediations are applied.
+There also exists a `ScanSettingBinding` named "default-auto-apply" that can be used to generate scans that auto-apply remediations.

 #### Remediations with dependencies